frgomes/k3s-rancher-kvm/README.md

 # k3s-rancher setup on KVM
-Run k3s-rancher-setup.sh which will do the following
+Run k3s-rancher-setup.sh which will do the following 9You can change the number of master nodes or worker nodes in the vagrant script provided)

 - Check if any existing files needs to be removed or not like token to join the k3s nodes
 - checks and remove existing rancher mysql db name "dbrancher", but you can change the db name